tiffanyap13/Stock-analysis/README.md

 # VBA Challenge - Refactoring
 ## Overview of Project
-The project directive is to refactor original code from Module 2.
+The project directive was to refactor the original code from Module 2.
 ### Purpose of Analysis
-A friend, Steve, is researching stocks on behalf of his parents.
+A friend, Steve, is researching stocks on behalf of his parents to aid them in their decision making process for investing.
 In order to help him analyze the entire stock market over the last few years, the original code written during Module 2 needs to be refactored to increase the running speed of the VBA script.
-Refactoring is a way to make code more efficient by either taking fewer steps, by using less memory, or improving the logic of the code.
+Refactoring is a way to make code more efficient by either taking fewer steps, by using less memory, or by improving the logic of the code.
 ## Results:
 To refactor the code, arrays were created for tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices.
-The index and arrays were used:
+The following index and arrays were used:

     Dim tickerIndex As Single
     tickerIndex = 0